-- (1) Registration of information on R&D institution, researcher, and research integrity The R&D institution must register its researcher information and be issued a log-in ID and password.
-For detail, please refer to "7.5 (1), (2)." - $\downarrow$ - (2) Obtain required application guideline and R&D proposal forms.
+(1) Registration of information on R&D institution, researcher, and research integrity

+Researchers without a log-in ID and password must be registered by the administration staff of the R&D institution.

+(2) Obtain required application guideline and R&D proposal forms.